GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 This approach improved the visibility experience, especially on slower devices/connections, and opened the door for further performance optimizations.
-However, it also meant that for each web page request, a unique HTML response was generated on the fly, which is **far** from optimal, especially for sites with a high amount of visitors.
+However, it also meant that for each web page request, a unique HTML response was generated on the fly, which is **far** from optimal, especially for sites with a large amount of views.

 ### Introducing caching - in multiple locations